rhinobase/raftyui/apps/docs/app/page.md

 };
 ```

+## Exploring Components with Storybook

+Explore and experiment with our components in Storybook, an interactive playground where you can experience our UI elements in action.

+To access Storybook and delve into the world of our components, visit [storybook.rafty.rhinobase.io](https://storybook.rafty.rhinobase.io).
+There, you'll find a dynamic environment to view, tweak, and understand how each component behaves in various scenarios.

+Feel free to play around, experiment with configurations, and get a real feel for the flexibility and versatility of our design elements.
+We'd love to hear your feedback and thoughts on your Storybook experience!

 ## Connect with us

 Whether you're a beginner or advanced Rafty UI user, joining our community is the best way to connect with like-minded people who build great products with the library.